HomeNewsOur CommunityLa Panamericana Sets Initiatives at Global Outlook

 Investment in Mexico

-Among these topics, he spoke to the audience about investment and where it is coming from in our country: "The main block is transportation, and most of the foreign generation of new people coming to America is coming from Europe.
-So, the first question is, how is this going to live in Mexico?
-And what is going to happen in the world?
-We are moving from a global economy to a more regional one."
+Among these topics, he spoke to the audience about investment and where it comes from in our country: “The main sector is transportation, and most of the new foreign workers coming to the Americas are arriving from Europe.
+So, the first question is, how will this play out in Mexico?
+And what will happen in the world?
+We are shifting from a global economy to a more regional one.”

-He also pointed out how Mexico has a large pool of professionals, with many technology workers, which makes us a country where companies come to seek that intervention: "If we look at the big picture of Mexico, which has the main pool of talent in the region, it also has a space that comes from this global technology market".
+He also pointed out that Mexico has a large pool of professionals, including many tech workers, which makes us a country where companies come to seek out that expertise: “If we look at the bigger picture, Mexico has the region’s largest talent pool and also occupies a significant space in the global tech market.”

-In closing, Russell addressed the young people present, letting them know how important they are in this new changing environment and how important it is for them to be involved in it: "We especially need young people to participate, to promote themselves well, to let companies and governments know what they want," he concluded.
+In closing, Russell addressed the young people in attendance, letting them know how important they are in this new, ever-changing environment and how crucial it is for them to get involved: “We especially need young people to participate, to advocate for themselves, and to let companies and governments know what they want, he concluded.

 Pan American sets initiatives in Global Outlook

-Also, within the framework of Global Outlook, a panel discussion was held to discuss global challenges such as innovation, technology and sustainable development.
-Fernanda Guarro, General Director of 3M de México; Enrique Quintana, President and CEO of El Financiero; and José Medina Mora, President of COPARMEX, participated in the panel discussion, moderated by the Director of Strategy, Development and Quality of Panamericana.
+Similarly, as part of Global Outlook, a panel discussion was held to address global challenges such as innovation, technology, and sustainable development.
+Participants in the panel included Fernanda Guarro, CEO of 3M Mexico; Enrique Quintana, president and CEO of El Financiero; and José Medina Mora, president of COPARMEX; with the discussion moderated by the director of Strategy, Development, and Quality at La Panamericana.

-To begin the discussion, Guarro spoke about his vision of private industry in Mexico, noting that we are still a poor country and clarifying that this is something we need to capitalize on: "We have talent, but we need to ensure that this talent is capitalized".
+To kick off the discussion, Guarro spoke about his view of the private sector in Mexico, noting that we are still a poor country and emphasizing that this is something we need to capitalize on:“We have talent, but we need to ensure that that talent is put to good use.”

 Pan American sets initiatives in Global Outlook

-He then spoke about the challenges they see in 3M, ranging from early education of Mexicans where they are oriented in programming or STEM (Science, Technology, Engineering and Mathematics) disciplines, to the issue of infrastructure, logistics and connectivity, as he believes that Mexico is lagging behind in these areas.
+He then spoke about the challenges they see at 3M, ranging from early education for Mexicans—where they are guided in programming and STEM (Science, Technology, Engineering, and Mathematics) disciplines—to issues of infrastructure, logistics, and connectivity, as he believes Mexico is falling behind in these areas.

 Pan American sets initiatives in Global Outlook